sidward14/gan-lab/README.md

 + ProGAN (https://arxiv.org/pdf/1710.10196.pdf)
 + ResNet GANs

-Each GAN model's default settings emulates its most recent official implementation, but at the same time this package features a simple interface ([config.py](./gan_zoo/config.py)) where the user can quickly tune an extensive list of hyperparameter settings to their choosing.
+Each GAN model's default settings emulates its most recent official implementation, but at the same time this package features a simple interface ([config.py](./gan_zoo/config.py)) where the user can quickly tune an extensive list of hyperparameter settings to his/her choosing.

-Comes with additional features such as supervised learning capabilities, an easy-to-use interface for saving/loading the model state, flexible learning rate scheduling (and re-scheduling) capabilities, and more.
+Comes with additional features such as supervised learning capabilities, flexible learning rate scheduling (and re-scheduling) capabilities, an easy-to-use interface for saving/loading the model/learner state (e.g. for transfer learning or for evaluation at a later time), etc.

 This package aims for an intuitive API without sacrificing any complexity anywhere.